ferdinand-popp/ferdinand-popp/README.md

 - Differential Expression Analysis of RNAseq Data & GSEA
 - Evaluating Oxford Nanopore sequencing for engineered AAV capsid sequencing
 - Pharmaceutical Bioinformatics: Bioactivity Prediction for SMILES on protein
+- Multiple ML projects that we teach in the Bioinformatics courses at the university

 <!---